Srisabarikkumar/Blogify/README.md

 - **User Authentication**: Uses JWT for authentication.
 - **Create Blogs/ Edit Blogs**: Users can create or edit their blogs.
-- **Explore Blogs**: Users can see the blogs listings by various authors.
+- **Explore Blogs**: Users can see the blogs listings created by various authors.
 - **Responsive Design**: The application is optimized for desktop and mobile devices.

 ## Technologies Used: